samy191703/klyxor-pme/replit.md

 # Overview

-klyxOR is an advanced Contract Lifecycle Management (CLM) application specifically tailored for ENGIE, the global energy company.
+KLYXOR is an advanced Contract Lifecycle Management (CLM) application specifically tailored for ENGIE, the global energy company.
 Built with a full-stack architecture using React (frontend) and Express.js (backend), this system manages energy contracts, validation workflows, indexations, deadlines, and various business processes critical to energy sector operations.
 The application features comprehensive dashboard with KPI tracking, contract management interfaces for energy trading and renewable projects, and validation workflows optimized for ENGIE's business units.

 # User Preferences